akhilpgvr/Amenity-Reservation/README.md

 This project is all about selection and reservation of amenities (Like Swimming Pool, Gym, Steam Bath, Yoga.
 There are 2 microservices used in this project.
 One for Experience-MS another for Management-MS.
+Time is allowed to select as 1 hour time frame.

 Experience-MS powers:

-1) User can enter his basic details like name, age, gender ...
+1)User can enter his basic details like name, age, gender ...
-2) User can choose the amenity for analysing the price, age constraints and current reservation status.
+2)User can choose the amenity for analysing the price, age constraints and current reservation status.
-3) After the submission of analysing details user can see the fee details and reservation status.
+3)After the submission of analysing details user can see the fee details and reservation status.
-4) If reservation is full, User is not allowed to make reservation.
+4)If reservation is full, User is not allowed to make reservation.
+5)User Cannot delete a reservation.

 Admin(Management-MS) Side: